sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

         subtitle: |-
           by **Banafsheh Hassani** (Montreal-based, Iran)\
           directed by **Nabra Nelson**
+        text: >-
-        text: A new solo show Inspired by a true story, the classic Greek tragedy of Antigone, war photography, fleeting memories, a revolution, state propaganda, a song she sang, and cringe diaspora poetry where “every line is a call to action.
+          A new solo show Inspired by a true story, the classic Greek tragedy of Antigone, war photography, fleeting memories, a revolution, state propaganda, a song she sang, and cringe diaspora poetry where “every line is a call to action.

+          *C﻿ontent Advisory: Suicide, murder, assault.
+Blood onstage.*
         title: Regarding Antigone
         itemstart: ""
         itemend: ""